4 Hours in Salem, Massachusetts

 See the main attractions

-• Salem Common – the most beautiful park with a dark history
+- Salem Common – the most beautiful park with a haunting past.

-• Ropes Mansion and Garden – Also known as Allison’s House from Hocus Pocus!
+- Ropes Mansion and Garden – Known as Allison’s House from Hocus Pocus!
 A beautiful garden in the back during Spring & Summer.

-• Salem Armory Regional Visitor Center – Free and great for kids.
-Also has bathrooms!
+- Salem Armory Regional Visitor Center – Free entry, great for kids, and has bathrooms!

 Take a tour